jewettaij/visfd/doc/doc_filter_mrc.md

 The *thickness* parameter should be a number indicating the approximate target *thickness* for the thin membrane-like feature you are interested in detecting.
-(in physical units, not voxels.
+(This parameter should be expressed in physical units, not voxels.
  Membranes whose thickness within a factor of 2 of this target are also likely to be detected.
  Technically, the *thickness* parameter controls the width Gaussian that will